 The Excellence in Research for Australia (ERA) initiative is managed by the Australian Research Council (ARC) and was implemented in 2010.
 The ERA assesses research quality within Australia’s higher education institutions using a combination of indicators and expert review by committees comprising experienced, internationally-recognised experts.
 Sociology was assessed as part of Cluster Four: Social, Behavioural and Economic Sciences (SBE).
-The next ERA round will be in 2012.
+The last ERA round was in 2012.
+The next round is in 2015.
 Further information is available here.

 The release of the ERA results today shows that the discipline of Sociology as a whole has done better than the last round but we still have quite a way to go to be well regarded relative to other disciplines.
 Sociology (code 1608) received an average national rating of 2.9 out of 5 (up from 2.4 last time).
 The benchmark set by the ARC was 3 so we have achieved a pass grade this time, which is a relief.
 The average score for social science disciplines (3) remains lower than many other discipline groupings so we are not alone at scoring ourselves harshly.

 The ERA reports again point to the health of our discipline but also to some attrition since the last ERA round.
 Sociology is substantial – we are present at most universities with 29 institutions assessed in the ERA.
 With 457 FTE staff members we were the second largest social science discipline assessed following politics with 491 staff.
 We submitted more publications (4,591) for the 2012 round and generated more research income ($70,964,733) too.
 Again the Sandstones did relatively well while the Regional Universities struggled.
 Congratulations to colleagues at ANU, Melbourne, UNSW, UQ and Sydney for gaining a 4!
 Sadly no universities received a score of 5 for Sociology this round, which is something we need to work on.